excellalabs/docker-workshop-2/README.2.md

 ## Kubernetes Deployments

-A quick note about *Replication Controller*.
-They manage the desired state, such as the number of pods.
-Deployments take this to a higher level, and wrap *RelicaSets* to provide the above plus:
+Deployments manage the desired state, such as the number of pods by wrapping *RelicaSets*.
+Additionally they provide:

 - Rolling updates
 - Seamless rollbacks